5G-PreCiSe/SMT-LoRa-Controller/README.md

 ## Working Modes:
 The SMT LoRa Controller supports two different modes of operation.
 By opening or closing ```JP1```, you can either put the controller into ```Cyclic On``` or ```Permanent On``` mode:

-### Cyclic On:
+### Power Saving Mode:
-The ```Cyclic On``` mode is the preferred mode for a controller that is powered over the integrated battery (with or without a solar panel) but has no additional external power supply.
+The power saving mode is the preferred mode for a controller that is powered by the integrated battery and, optionally, a solar panel but has no additional external power supply.
-Instead of being online permanently, the controller goes to hardware deep sleep after reading the connected SMT100 sensors and transmitting measurements via LoRa or WiFi to the backend.
-After a configurable period, the controller wakes up, and the process of collecting soil data starts again.
+In this battery-friendly power saving mode, the controller enters deep sleep after reading the connected SMT100 sensors and transmitting measurements.
+After a configurable duration, the controller wakes up from deep sleep, and starts collecting soil data again.
+The recommended means for transmitting data in this mode is LoRa.
+Nevertheless, transmission via WiFi/MQTT is also supported and can be optionally enabled (either in addition to or instead of LoRa transmission).

-### Permanent On:
+### Permanent On Mode:
-Like the ```Cyclic On``` mode, the controller collects and transmits sensory data periodically.
-However, in contrast to the other mode, it stays online between two processing cycles.
+Like in power saving mode, the controller collects and transmits sensory data periodically.
+However, in contrast to the other mode, the controller stays online between two processing cycles.
 Additionally, if enabled, the controller exposes its built-in Web and MQTT API over WiFi.
-For stable operations, it is recommended that the controller be powered with an external power supply in this mode.
+For stable operations, the controller must be powered with an external power in this mode.

 ## Components & Wiring:
 ![Components & Wiring](https://github.com/5G-PreCiSe/SMT-LoRa-Controller/blob/main/images/SMT100-Board.JPG)